-Interviewer: What personal qualities do you look for in a healthy relationship with your peers?
+Interviewer: What qualities do you look for in a friend, and why are these qualities important to you?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Performing art forms».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Olympic sports”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of these two performing art forms;
+- mention the advantages (1–2) of the two types of Olympic sports;

-- mention the disadvantages (1–2) of these two performing art forms;
+- mention the disadvantages (1–2) of the two types of Olympic sports;

-- express your opinion on the subject of the project – what type of performing art appeals to you and why.
+- express your opinion on the subject of the project – which of the Olympic sports presented in the pictures you’d prefer to watch and why.